LCAV/easy-dsp/docs-source/docs/data-handlers.md

 Typically, they are used to vizualise the output of the program written by the user, which takes into input the audio streams, and could want to draw some charts as a result.
 Several data handlers come with the project, but you can also easily write your own, as explained.

-There are two main parts when using a data handler:
+There are two main steps when using a data handler:

 1. You create it, with some configuration information;
 2. You send data to it.